Last updated on February 16th, 2024 at 03:15 pm

 Afternoon – Canyonlands National Park

-We next headed over to The Island In The Sky area of Canyonlands National Park.
+Next up on our Moab itinerary, we next headed over to The Island In The Sky area of Canyonlands National Park.
 Canyonlands is a vast park with two different entrances and visitor centers.
 Island in the Sky is a broad mesa that is wedged high above the Green River to the west and the Colorado River to the east.
 At the southern tip of the mesa, the two rivers meet and become one.
 Below Island in the Sky, both rivers have carved deep canyons over the millenia.
 From Island in the Sky, you will find multiple viewpoints out across these canyons, along with hiking trails and other interesting geologic features.
 The White Rim Trail, 1200 feet below Island of the Sky, follows one of the mesa’s sandstone benches, and is a legendary off-road vehicle and mountain biking route.

 Canyonlands does have a third section called The Maze, located on the western side of the Green River.
 This area is very remote and can only be accessed via high-clearance 4×4 vehicles.